 Like travel, books can broaden horizons and offer a sense of escapism.
-With this in mind we have put together a reading list to delve into.
-We hope it sparks your creativity.
+With this in mind I have put together a reading list to delve into.
+I hope it sparks your creativity.

 It would be fair to say Michael Palin is a national treasure.
 This book accompanied his television series.
 Written in diary format it documents his trip as he set out to follow the route around the world taken by Phileas Fogg.
 A great fast paced read that combines fact, history, acute observation and humour.

 Lively take on the history of Ibiza.
 Taking in the Carthaginians, Romans, Moors, artists, exiles, hippies, and clubbers.
 It would be fair to say that the island’s location and attitude to life and outsiders have given it a very colourful past.

 A wonderfully descriptive journey around the British coastline in the care of the National Trust.
 A mixture of beautiful poetic prose, facts and history taking in plants, rocks, animals, people, views and walks.’
 Complete with superb illustrations by Emily Faccini.
 Makes you want to get out and explore.

 ‘The point is the journey…I enjoy the travelling not the sitting still.’

 Classic Graham Greene novel in which a retired bank manager meets his aunt for the first time in 50 years.
 She subsequently persuades him to go travelling with her to Brighton, Paris, Istanbul, and Paraguay.
 Along the way they meet an assortment of intriguing and fascinating characters.